nwg-piotr/nwg-look/README.md

 ## Dependencies

-- go (just to build)
+- go 1.18 (just to build)
 - gtk3
 - [xcur2png](https://github.com/eworm-de/xcur2png)

-Depending on your distro, may also need to install [gotk3 dependencies](https://github.com/gotk3/gotk3#installation).
+Depending on your distro, you may also need to install [gotk3 dependencies](https://github.com/gotk3/gotk3#installation).

 ## Installation